henkvos/Test-Driven-Web-Development-with-Python/README.rst

 Inspired by the angularjs tutorial (http://docs.angularjs.org/tutorial), where every step is a separate branch, \
 i deciced to follow Harry's book in the same way and record every step in a separate branch.

-I suggest you buy this book from the web site: http://www.obeythetestinggoat.com/
+I suggest you buy this book from the web site: http://www.obeythetestinggoat.com/ , it's worth every penny.

-It is worth every penny!

-Now go, and obey the testing goat.
+Now go, and obey the testing goat!